Category Archives: Minis

 Charlie Bucket comes from a poor family who lives near Willy Wonka’s famous chocolate factory.
 Always hungry, Charlie looks forward to his birthday every year because he gets to have one chocolate bar.
 Just in time for his birthday, Willy Wonka announced that he is opening his factory again, and five lucky kids who can find a golden ticket will be given entrance to the factory.
 Our little hero finds one in the most unusual way.
 Together with four kids — one who likes to eat, one who likes to chew gum, one who never stops watching TV and a spoiled brat — Charlie comes in and finds that he may be in for the biggest adventure of his life.

 I remember my first impression of Charlie and the Chocolate Factory when I was reading the first few pages: it cheered me up.
 Maybe it’s a psychological thing with all the chocolates and all, but I felt a bit lighter when I was reading the first few pages.
-Charlie and the Chocolate Factoryis children’s fiction anyway, so there’s nothing heavy to expect in the book, which my very busy and frazzled mind appreciated very much — a very well-deserved break from looking at zooprinting.com for cheap brochures.
+Charlie and the Chocolate Factoryis children’s fiction anyway, so there’s nothing heavy to expect in the book, which my very busy and frazzled mind appreciated very much — a very well-deserved break.

 However, I realize now that while I’m reading this as an (almost) adult, I wasn’t as enchanted with the book as it went on.
 I liked the Oompa-Loompa’s song and all, and the lessons that Mr. Wonka gave about each kid are pretty valuable, but in the end I just find him a bit...creepy.
 I wouldn’t want to be left alone with him, really.
 Perhaps if I read this as a kid, I would enjoy it for all its chocolate-y goodness, but the grown-up part of my mind is resisting some of its charm.